DavidAbrahamyan/AccurAnswer/README.md

 PINECONE_1024_INDEX_API_KEY=The API Key of the index that is going to store data that is split using 1024 chunk-size

+PINECONE_512_INDEX_NAME=The name of the index where you store data that is split using 512 chunk-size

+PINECONE_1024_INDEX_NAME=The name of the index where you store data that is split using 1024 chunk-size

 COHERE_API_KEY=Your Cohere API Key

 ### Install Necessary Dependencies